 Say what you want, but there’s something beautiful about an overly lopsided game.
 Let me be clear: I’m not talking about a 21-0 shutout in a national championship game.
 That’s just boring, Alabama and LSU.

 I’m talking about Yale beating Dartmouth, 113-0, in 1884.
-I’m talking about scoring 91 points against your opponent like Davidson did last year, which somehow still happens.
+I’m talking about scoring 91 points against your opponent like Davidson did in 2018, which somehow still happens.
 I’m talking about the beatdowns, obliterations and blowouts that make a football program question its very existence.

 Nothing, and I mean nothing, compares to what took place at Atlanta’s Grant Field on October 7, 1916, when the Georgia Tech Yellow Jackets football team beat the Cumberland University Bulldogs football team by a score of 222-0.

 TWO-HUNDRED-AND-TWENTY-TWO.
-It’s a game that will forever be entrenched in college football history.
+It’s a game that will forever be entrenched in the history of college football.

 I mean, how often do you hear of a kicker catching his own kickoff for a touchdown?
 When’s the last time you saw a player take a snap and immediately run off the field in fear?
 And just how does one team beat another by more than 200 points in a single football game?